-Pull Script (Staging to Local)
+Pull Script (Remote to Local)

 Prerequisites